boraoden/boraoden.github.io/_posts/2025-10-04-roadrunner-a-movie-about-anthony-bourdain-en.md

 layout: post
 categories: cinema
 permalink: /roadrunner-a-movie-about-anthony-bourdain-en
-title: 'roadrunner: a movie about anthony bourdain - en'
+title: anthony bourdain - en
 ---
 i have recently read <i>kitchen confidential</i> from anthony bourdain and couldn't find the hype i have anticipated while i was reading it. with watching this mediocre yet explanatory documentary, i understand why i was disappointed by his book.